CrossRef/event-data-event-bus/README.md

 The Event Bus sends data on to consumers immediately when they subscribe with a live subscription.

-After a subscription is set up the service will start sending events as a POST to the endpoint at the supplied URL.
+After a subscription is set up the service will start sending Events as a POST to the endpoint at the supplied URL.
 All succesfully accepted Events are passed straight through from the input to subscribers, with the given HTTP headers added.
-The format of events is exactly the same as that in which they were received.
+The format of Events is exactly the same as that in which they were received.
 You can configure authentication with your own service by setting the appropriate headers.
 Alternatively you can do this with query parameters.

 ### Batch subscription.